-3. First, shoot an image that includes the subject you want to extract.
+6. First, shoot an image that includes the subject you want to extract.

-- Shoot an image in which the subject is as large as possible.
-Also, the image should include some easily identifiable reference point that you can use for later alignment in step 4, below. - If you selected "Moving Subject" the camera will record multiple subject images.
-Do not move the camera until shooting is complete. - · Flash is turned off automatically at this time.
+Shoot an image in which the subject is as large as possible.
+If you selected "2" for the "Number of Shots" setting, the images should include some easily identifiable reference point that you can use for later alignment in step 7 below.

+- If you selected "Moving Subject" the camera will record multiple subject images.
+Do not move the camera until shooting is complete. - If you selected "1" for the "Number of Shots" setting, this procedure is complete with this step.
+The camera will extract the subject and display it on the monitor screen.
+If you selected "Moving Subject" in step 3, the subject image will be moving on the display. - Even if you select "1" for the "Number of Shots" setting, certain conditions can cause the setting to switch automatically to "2". - Flash is turned off automatically at this time.